akvo/akvo-flow-docs/docs/fieldapp2.0/3-launching-app.rst

 Remembering user
 ^^^^^^^^^^^^^^^^

-If you want the system to remember the selected user the next time you open the app, select the user you want to be remembered.
-Then click the **Settings** icon on the main screen.
+Each time you open the FLOW app, you need to select a user.
+If you want the device to remember the user that is currently selected, do this:

+Click the **Settings** icon on the main screen.

 .. figure:: img/settings-icon.png
    :width: 200 px